Support Group Facilitators

 Anita has benefited greatly from the support provided by RTZ HOPE and wants to honor her journey by giving back to others in similar situations.
 After experiencing the loss of her twin daughters in 2020 and a miscarriage in 2021, she has found ways to bring purpose to her pain by being present with others who have endured the death of their babies.
 Anita continues to learn how to parent her living children after multiple losses, while incorporating ways to honor her children that have gone before her.

 Anita has 15 years of experience working with various non-profits and providing services for underprivileged populations and those on the margins.
 She holds a BA and MA in Religious Studies.
 She currently resides near Washington DC, where she enjoys homeschooling her children, hiking, and exploring the outdoors.
-She and her husband Brent have four living children, Rudy, Augustinos, and Elena, and are the bereaving parents of identical twin daughters, Mary Rose and Elizabeth Leia, and Lucia-Francisco.
+She and her husband Brent have four living children, and are the bereaving parents of identical twin daughters, Mary Rose and Elizabeth Leia, and Lucia-Francisco.

 Nicole Longmire (she/her/hers)

 Nicole combines her profound personal experience with infant death and her professional expertise as a postpartum doula, lactation consultant, and perinatal mental health advocate to create safe containers to explore grief.
-Her 2021 experience birthing a baby with critical congenital heart defects who lived exclusively and died in the CICU after a 36 day complex medical journey, has endowed her with unique insights and deep empathy, allowing her to connect with others who have experienced similar journeys on a meaningful and authentic level.
+Her 2021 experience birthing a baby with critical congenital heart defects who died in the CICU after a 36 day complex medical journey, has endowed her with unique insights and deep empathy, allowing her to connect with others who have experienced similar journeys on a meaningful and authentic level.

 She knows firsthand the importance of creating a safe space where birthing parents can openly share their stories, express their emotions, and embark on their healing journeys without judgment.